sacred0/SubstanceMultiUVExport/README.md

 # Substance Multi-UV Export
 Creates duplicate meshes for every UV map and every material of the selected meshes to allow for painting with different UV Maps in Substance Painter.

+# Installation
+- Download latest .py script from Releases
+- In Blender, go to Edit > Preferences > Add-ons, click Install, and locate the file
+- Enable the add-on by clicking the checkbox.
+It will show up as a tab in the viewport sidebar (press N in viewport)

 # Usage guide
 - Adjust the Mesh Offset to change the spacing between the processed meshes.
 You can use negative values to offset the meshes in the opposite direction.
 - Use "Offset Axis" to change which axis the processed meshes are offset in.
 X is the default, but you can choose Y or Z if you need symmetry in Substance.